dmshann0n/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from the edges.
+The following images show a recovery starting from the right side (near the striped barrier) and correcting bcack to the center.

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had 7,570 samples.
-I augmented this data with a reversed version, and the left and right camera perspectives for a total of 30,280.
+I augmented this data with a horizontally flipped version, and the left and right camera perspectives for a total of 30,280.

 The Keras model normalizes this data by cropping the image and normalizing pixels to ranges of 0 through 1.